perforce/p4prometheus/README.md

 textfile collector module.
 Other components of this package collect related metrics by interrogating p4d server and other associated logs.

-The install scripts support a wide range of deployment scenarios:
+The install/upgrade scripts support a wide range of deployment scenarios:

 - **Standard installs** – single command installs all components with sensible defaults
 - **Dedicated data volumes** – `-d /data` places all runtime data on a separate volume for enterprise deployments